Paso Robles Highlighted as "City on the Rise" in State Tobacco Control Report

 The State of Tobacco Control 2018—California Local Grades report issues grades for all 482 cities and 58 counties in California on policies related to smokefree outdoor air, smokefree housing, and reducing sales of tobacco products to minors.

-Paso Robles’ grade for Smokefree Outdoor Air went from an F in 2017 to an A in 2018.
+Paso Robles’ grade for Smokefree Outdoor Air went from an F in 2017 to a B in 2018.
 Its grade for Smokefree Housing went from an F to a C over this same time period.
 This was due in part to the February 2017 decision by the Paso Robles City Council to adopt an ordinance banning tobacco and marijuana smoking in public places around the city.
 Under the new law, tobacco use—including cigarettes, e-cigarettes, cigars and pipes—and marijuana smoking aren’t allowed in city buildings and enclosed public places; at outdoor events and city parks, trails and sports facilities; or in common areas of multi-unit residential buildings.

 "Reducing exposure to secondhand smoke has clear and powerful health benefits, especially for nonsmokers, as well as young children and other vulnerable members of our community," said Inger Appanaitis, program manager for tobacco control for the County of San Luis Obispo.
 "We're excited to see this recognition and, more importantly, excited about what it means for the health of everyone in the community."